Encephalitis lethargica: Cause

-In 2010, in a substantial Oxford University Press compendium reviewing the historic and contemporary views on EL, its editor, Joel Vilensky, of the Indiana University School of Medicine, quotes another researcher, writing in 1930, who states, "we must confess that etiology is still obscure, the causative agent still unknown, the pathological riddle still unsolved…", and goes on to offer the following conclusion, as of that publication date:
+In 2010, in a substantial compendium reviewing the historic and contemporary views on EL, it quotes a researcher, writing in 1930, who stated, "we must confess that etiology is still obscure, the causative agent still unknown, the pathological riddle still unsolved", and went on to offer the following conclusion, as of that publication date:

-Subsequent to publication of this compendium, an enterovirus was discovered in encephalitis lethargica cases from the epidemic.
+After the publication of this compendium, an enterovirus was discovered in encephalitis lethargica cases from the epidemic.

 In 2012, Oliver Sacks, the author of the book Awakenings, about institutionalized survivors, acknowledged this virus as the probable cause of the disease.
 Other sources have suggested Streptococcus pneumoniae as a cause.

 Diagnosis

 There have been several proposed diagnostic criteria for encephalitis lethargica.
 One, which has been widely accepted, includes an acute or subacute encephalitic illness where all other known causes of encephalitis have been excluded.
-Another diagnostic criterion, suggested more recently, says that the diagnosis of encephalitis lethargica "may be considered if the patient's condition cannot be attributed to any other known neurological condition and that they show the following signs: influenza-like signs; hypersomnolence (hypersomnia), wakeability, ophthalmoplegia (paralysis of the muscles that control the movement of the eye), and psychiatric changes."
-Others describe lethargy, "mask like faces", excess blood in the meninges, and other general neurological symptoms.
+Another diagnostic criterion, suggested more recently, says that the diagnosis of encephalitis lethargica "may be considered if the patient's condition cannot be attributed to any other known neurological condition and that they show the following signs: influenza-like signs; hypersomnolence (hypersomnia), wakeability, ophthalmoplegia (paralysis of the muscles that control the movement of the eye), and psychiatric changes".

+Others describe lethargy, "mask-like faces", excess blood in the meninges, and other general neurological symptoms.

 Treatment

-Modern treatment approaches to encephalitis lethargica include immunomodulating therapies, and treatments to remediate specific symptoms.
+Modern treatment approaches to encephalitis lethargica include immunomodulating therapies and treatments to remediate specific symptoms.

 There is little evidence so far of a consistent effective treatment for the initial stages, though some patients given steroids have seen improvement.
 The disease becomes progressive, with evidence of brain damage similar to that of Parkinson's disease.

 Treatment is then symptomatic.
-L-DOPA (Levodopa) and other anti-Parkinson drugs often produce dramatic responses; however, most people given L-DOPA experience improvements that are short lived.
+L-DOPA (Levodopa) and other anti-Parkinson drugs often produce dramatic responses; however, most people given L-DOPA experience improvements that are short-lived.